paysera/php-style-guide/README.md

 -   make some additional actions.

 If state is changed in a controller or some other place, duplicated code can occur when functionality is required in another place.
-With duplicated code, different behavior and can occur, which eventually leads to bugs.
+With duplicated code, different behavior can occur, which eventually leads to bugs.

 #### Methods for changing state